websocket-rails/websocket-rails-core/README.md

-# WebSocks
+# WebsocketRails Core

-A drop in replacement of the faye-websocket-ruby gem using Celluloid instead of EventMachine.
+A collection of utility classes for the WebsocketRails gem.

 ## Usage